 When Small Farmers Go to Washington

-Most small farmers never get a seat at the table in Washington DC.
-We did — twice.
-Greg and Carole Lolley of Mayim Farm in Crenshaw County, Alabama traveled to the nation’s capital to do what farmers do best: tell the truth about what life looks like on the ground in rural America, and advocate for the people and programs that matter most to our communities.
+Most small farmers never get a seat at the table in Washington.
+We have made three trips to the nation's capital to do what farmers do best — tell the truth about what life looks like on the ground in rural Alabama, and push for the people and programs that matter most to our communities.

-Both trips were sponsored by Bread for the World, a non-profit organization dedicated to ending hunger whose advocacy work connects farmers, faith communities, and legislators around the shared goal of food security for all Americans.
-We are grateful for their partnership and for opening doors that most small farmers never get to walk through.
+All three trips were made possible through our partnership with Bread for the World, a non-profit organization working to end hunger in the US and around the world.
+Their advocacy work connects farmers, faith communities, and legislators around the shared goal of food security.
+We are grateful for that partnership and for the doors it has opened.

 Trip One: Advocating for GusNIP

-We met with the offices of our Alabama congressional delegation including Katie Boyd Britt, Barry Moore, Shomari Figures, Tommy Tuberville, and others.
-We brought with us the real stories of rural Alabama — the diet-related health crises, the food access gaps, the small farmers who want to serve their communities but need functioning market structures to do it.
-These are not stories that often make it into those rooms.
+We met with the offices of our Alabama congressional delegation including Katie Boyd Britt, Barry Moore, Shomari Figures, and Tommy Tuberville.
+We brought the real stories of rural Alabama — the diet-related health crises, the food access gaps, the small farmers who want to serve their communities but need functioning market structures to do it.
+Those stories don't often make it into those rooms.
 We made sure they did.

 Trip Two: Defending SNAP and GusNIP

-Our second trip to Washington came as SNAP benefits faced serious proposed cuts that would have stripped food assistance from millions of low-income Americans — including many in rural Alabama.
-We returned to Congress to make the case again: that SNAP is not just a nutrition program, it is an economic engine for small farms and local food systems.
+Our second trip came as SNAP benefits faced serious proposed cuts that would have stripped food assistance from millions of low-income Americans, including many in rural Alabama.
+We went back to Congress to make the case again.
+SNAP is not just a nutrition program.
+It is an economic engine for small farms and local food systems.
 When SNAP participants can afford to buy fresh produce at local farmers markets, small farmers win.
-When SNAP is cut, rural communities pay the price twice — once at the kitchen table and once at the farm gate.
+When SNAP is cut, rural communities pay the price twice — at the kitchen table and at the farm gate.

-We again advocated for GusNIP’s continued funding and for the elimination of the matching fund requirements that make it nearly impossible for under-resourced rural organizations to participate in the program.
-In persistent poverty counties like ours, a dollar-for-dollar match requirement is not a barrier — it is a wall.
+We again pushed for GusNIP's continued funding and for reform of the matching fund requirements that make it nearly impossible for under-resourced rural organizations to participate.
+In persistent poverty counties like Crenshaw County, a dollar-for-dollar match requirement is not a barrier.
+It is a wall.

 Why This Work Matters

-When two farmers from Opp, Alabama walk into a Senate office and speak plainly about what food insecurity looks like in Crenshaw County — about the diabetes rates, the empty produce sections, the families choosing between utilities and vegetables — something shifts.
-That is the power of direct advocacy.
-Policy is made by people, and people are moved by stories.
+When two farmers from Opp, Alabama walk into a Senate office and speak plainly about what food insecurity looks like in Crenshaw County — the diabetes rates, the empty produce sections, the families choosing between utilities and vegetables — something moves.
+Policy is made by people, and people respond to plain truth.

-We believe small farmers have a responsibility to use whatever platform we are given to speak up for our communities, our land, and the food systems that sustain both.
-Going to Washington was not glamorous.
-It was work — the same kind of work we do every day on the farm.
-But it mattered, and we will keep going back as long as the doors stay open.
+We believe small farmers have a responsibility to use whatever platform they are given to speak up for their communities, their land, and the food systems that sustain both.
+Going to Washington is not glamorous.
+It is work, the same kind we do every day on the farm.
+But it matters, and we will keep going back.